crystallinzhang/crystallinzhang.github.io/content/map/index.md

 ## 2024 Public Transit Usage
 *22 Apr, 2025*

-Here's a map of my Ontario public transit usage last year!
+Here's a map of my Ontario public transit usage in 2024.
 Each dot is a station at which I tapped on.
 You can zoom out to see my visits to Waterloo and Guelph.

 I downloaded the data through my PrestoCard account.
 This was almost entirely vibes coded with Gemini, save some manual coordinate searching for stations that were clearly incorrect.